tecc/selcon/README.md

 The master branch `master` is the development branch.

+For new features or issue fixes, you should to create a new branch rather than committing directly to master.

 ## Licence

 Selcon is licensed under the MIT license.
 See more in [LICENCE.txt](./LICENCE.txt).